CAA381/hands-on/exercises/A2/README.md

 # Exercise A2 - Setting Up Your Pipeline

-## Objective
+## Overview
-Once we have started our Continous Delivery server it is time to build a pipeline.
-Piplenies are essential to the modern software delivery pocess.
-They give us a lot - we can make our development-to-production process in phases.
-During those phases we can run tests, validate our product and make sure that we don't introduce any regressions in our productive version.
-Furhtermore all of this happens automatically.

-Pipelines, however need configuration, but with SAP Cloud SDK and Project Piper Cx Server this configuration is minimal.
-In that exercise you will understand how to start with a pipeline in just couple of minutes
-> TODO

-### What you will learn during the exercise
-> TODO
+After we started our Continous Delivery infrastructure, we are now ready to setup a Continuous Delivery Pipline for automating the process of building and delivering our Timesheet project.

+We will learn how easy it is to create and configure a Continuous Delivery Pipeline for our project.
+Furthermore, we will earn a feeling for what the pipeline does and how it helps us to realize quick lead times and high quality.

 ## Exercise Steps
-* For deploying the application, we need to add the SCP target space to our declarative pipeline configuration.
-The `pipeline_config.yml` file is contained in our source code repository.
+* For deploying the Timesheet Application, we will add our SCP target space to the pipeline configuration which is part of our application sources
-* For running the Continuous Delivery pipeline of our application, we need to create a build job in Jenkins that is linked to our source code repository.
+* For running the Continuous Delivery pipeline of our application, we will create a build job on our Continuous Delivery Server
-> TODO
+* We will observe the execution of our freshly created Pipeline and analyze the error messages after it failed
+* We will fix the dicovered issue with the help of the SAP Cloud SDK
+* Finally, we will run the pipeline again, resulting in a deployment to SAP Cloud Platform.

 ## Customize Your Pipeline Configuration

-Thanks to the high degree of standardization in our project, we can adopt the SAP Cloud SDK pipeline without writing a single line of code.
+Thanks to the high degree of standardization in SAP Cloud Application Programming Model projects, we can adopt the SAP Cloud SDK pipeline without writing a single line of code.
 For modifying pipeline behavior, we can leverage the declarative `pipeline_config.yml` file which is located in the root of our project.
 Here we can perform well-defined customizations.
-In this session, we will use it to define the location of the HANA database which will be used during automated tests and to define the SAP Cloud Platform deploymemt targets.
+In this session, we will use it to define the shared HANA database which will be used during automated tests and to define the SAP Cloud Platform deploymemt targets.

+> Note: All Piper-based pipelines support the concept of aspect-oriented breakouts.
+In case your application requires more customizations than foreseen by our declarative configuration system, you can selective plug-in custom code to extend the pipeline behavior.

 In this session, the instructors created a SAP Cloud Platform user account and corresponding target space for each participant.
 So, let's switch back to IntelliJ and add the deployment target of our app to `pipeline_config.yml`.